CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/README.md

 The two queues shared with Legacy Pipeline are:
 - batch
 - send

+##### Handling Expected Errors

+Each step is responsible for validating its own actions.
+For example, if the [Convert](convert-translate.md) step runs into a problem translating the received report into the Universal Pipeline's internal FHIR format, it is responsible for updating the metadata in the database, specifically the `action_log` table, with what error occurred.
+The `action_log` table is one of the sources of information for the [history endpoint](#history-endpoint), which means it is user facing.

+##### Handling Unexpected Errors

+While uncommon, a pipeline step may encounter an unexpected failure at some point.
+If this happens, the AQS message that initiated the step shall remain on the queue and the AQS message will run again at some point in the future.

+In addition to the built-in AQS retry mechanism, the unexpected failure will also get logged to the Azure logs where it can be troubleshooted.

 #### Universal Pipeline Metadata and Report and Item Lineage